javiertuya/dependabot-script/README.md

 - Environment variable: `IGNORE`, Default: N/A, Notes:
   Comma separated list of dependencies that will be ignored.
 Example: `IGNORE="junit:junit,org.apache.httpcomponents:httpclient"`
+- Environment variable: `DRY_RUN`, Default: N/A, Notes:
+  If set to true `DRY_RUN=true`, only displays dependencies that should be updated, but no PR are submitted.

 ## Issues and solutions